-The College of Science and Technology at Texas Southern University consists of seven Departments: the Department of Biology, the Department of Chemistry, the Department of Computer Science and Physics, the Department of Engineering Technologies, the Department of Industrial Technologies, the Department of Mathematics, and the Department of Transportation Studies.
+The College of Science and Technology at Texas Southern University consists of eight Departments: the Department of Biology, the Department of Chemistry, the Department of Computer Science and Physics, the Department of Engineering Technologies, the Department of Industrial Technologies, the Department of Mathematics, the Department of Physics, and the Department of Transportation Studies.
 In serving students, these units allow the College to fulfill its mission; and through them, nine undergraduate and five graduate degrees are offered.
 For detailed information on the five graduate degrees, students are referred to the Graduate School Bulletin of Texas Southern University.
 A summary of the degrees and departments, by name, appears in the chart below:

-Department Undergraduate Degrees Graduate Degrees Biology Bachelor of Science in Biology Master of Science in Biology Chemistry Bachelor of Science in Chemistry Master of Science in Chemistry Computer Science and Physics Bachelor of Science in Computer Science None Bachelor of Science in Physics Engineering Technologies Bachelor of Science in Engineering Technology None Industrial Technologies Bachelor of Science in Industrial Technology Master of Science in Industrial Technology Mathematics Bachelor of Science in Mathematics Master of Science in Mathematics Transportation Studies Bachelor of Science in Airway Computer Science Master of Science in Transportation Bachelor of Science in Airway Management Science Planning and Management
+Department Undergraduate Degrees Graduate Degrees Biology Bachelor of Science in Biology Master of Science in Biology Chemistry Bachelor of Science in Chemistry Master of Science in Chemistry Computer Science Bachelor of Science in Computer Science Master of Science in Computer Science Engineering Technologies 0 0 0 None Industrial Technologies Master of Science in Industrial Technology Mathematics Bachelor of Science in Mathematics Master of Science in Mathematics Physics Bachelor of Science in Physics Transportation Studies Master of Science in Transportation Bachelor of Science in Airway Management Science Planning and Management